-The audit committee is comprised entirely of non-employee, independent members of the board of directors, and the board of directors has determined that each of the audit committee members is able to read and understand fundamental financial statements.
-In addition, the board of directors has determined that at least one member of the audit committee, Mr. Scott Christian, is an "audit committee financial expert" as that term is defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities and Exchange Act of 1934.
-Mr. Christian's relevant experience includes his service as the Chief Financial Officer of Spanlink Communications, Inc., Chief Financial Officer of Norstan, Inc., Senior Vice President of Finance of Ceridian Corporation, and Chief Financial Officer of the Electronic Services Division of Automatic Data Processing, Inc. In addition, Mr. Christian has an MBA degree from Pepperdine University.
+The audit committee is comprised entirely of non-employee, independent members of the board of directors.
+The purpose of the audit committee is to assist the board of directors in fulfilling its oversight responsibilities by reviewing the Company's internal control systems, audit functions, financial reporting processes, and methods of monitoring compliance with legal and regulatory matters.
+The board of directors has determined that each of the audit committee members is able to read and understand fundamental financial statements.
+In addition, the board of directors has determined that audit committee members, Mr. Scott Christian and Dr. Sung Won Sohn, are each an "audit committee financial expert" as that term is defined in Item 407(d)(5) of Regulation S-K promulgated under the

+Securities and Exchange Act of 1934.
+Mr. Christian's relevant experience includes his prior position as Chief Financial Officer of Spanlink Communications, Inc. and his prior service as the Chief Financial Officer of Norstan, Inc., Senior Vice President of Finance of Ceridian Corporation, and Chief Financial Officer of the Electronic Services Division of Automatic Data Processing, Inc. In addition, Mr. Christian has an MBA degree from Pepperdine University.
+Dr. Sohn's relevant experience includes being the Martin V. Smith professor of economics and finance at a California State University CI and Vice Chairman of a multi-national retailer, Forever 21, as well as the President and Chief Executive Officer of Hanmi Bank, a commercial bank in Los Angeles, California.
+Dr. Sohn was also previously a senior economist on the President's Council of Economic Advisors in The White House.
+In addition, Dr. Sohn has a Master's degree from Harvard Business School.